Visit Florida's Putnam County, and Slow Down

 For decades this has been one of the city’s most treasured attractions, especially between January and April when flowers (especially azaleas) are in bloom.
 Seasonal activities such as wagon tours, summer camp, and Eco Adventure Days add to its appeal.

 Ships used to moor in the expansive waters of the St. Johns, leaving excursions into Florida’s interior to smaller riverboats.
-Although those ships set sail long ago, the river has remained.
+Although those ships set sail long ago, the river, of course, remains.

 Capitalizing on this natural asset, between the waterfront and the historic commercial district, several vintage buildings have been restored while sleek waterfront condos have been added.
 With a wide sidewalk, oak trees, terraced seating, benches, and a lush green lawn, the riverfront park is a popular place for picnics, fishing, a stroll, or simply stopping awhile and settling down with a book (even better, settling down for a nap).